HomayoonAlimohammadi/DjangoProject/README.md

 pre_save.connect(article_pre_save, sender=Article)

 def article_post_save(sender, instance, created, *args, **kwargs):
+    # we use this if to prevent recursion
     if created:
         instance.slug = 'my slug'
         # or you can say: instance.slug = slugify(instance.title)